heitorsf/MNPyNotebook/README.md

 Follow the link that will be prompted on the screen.

-4) So, please enter the folder "Notebook_run" and run the Jupyter Notebook script (CBEB_2020_2.ipynb).
+4) So, please enter the folder "Notebook_run" and run the Jupyter Notebook script ("CBEB_2020_2.ipynb").
 You will observe the outputs after clicking the "Run interact" buttons.
 You can modify the values of the widgets to observe other scenarios interesting for you.

-5) For an example of the study with the tool, please read the scientific comunication submit to the XXVII Brazilian Congress in Biomedical Engineering - CBEB 2020 (DECM_HSF_LAE_CBEB2020.pdf).
+5) For an example of the study with the tool, please read the scientific communication submit to the XXVII Brazilian Congress in Biomedical Engineering - CBEB 2020 ("DECM_HSF_LAE_CBEB2020.pdf").

-6) To finish your experience with the tool, with is comfortable for you, please make a test and answer the usability survey to help us understand the usability of the interactive tool developed.
+6) To finish your experience with the tool, if it is comfortable for you, please make a test and answer the usability survey to help us understand the usability of the interactive tool developed.